Table of Contents

 What Are Pro Forma Income Statements?

-Before we look at your pro forma income statement definition, let’s first look at what a traditional income statement is.
+Before we look at the pro forma income statement definition, let’s first look at what a traditional income statement is.
 An income statement shows a company’s income and expenses over a given period.
 It’s used to determine whether a company was profitable or not over that time.

 How Do Pro Forma Income Statements Work?